-The HEC Paris PhD Program offers every year an attractive series of PhD Blocked Seminars open to PhD in management students from all over the world.
+The HEC Paris PhD Program offers every year or every other year an attractive series of block seminars open to PhD students from all over the world.

 Credits: 3 ECTS (European Credit Transfer System)

 Number of seats: Max 15 participants to ensure a maximum of interaction.

 Tuition: 900€ (Participants from HEC Partner Network Universities: 50% discount).